Dan Jennings (pitcher): Amateur career

 Though born in Berkeley, California, Jennings was raised in West Des Moines, Iowa.
 There, he attended Valley High School.
 Playing for the school's baseball team, he led the team to back-to-back state championships in 2004 and 2005.
 As a senior in 2005, Jennings pitched to a 9–0 win–loss record and 0.85 earned run average (ERA), earning All-State honors.

-Jennings attended the University of Nebraska, where he played college baseball for the Cornhuskers.
-In 2006 and 2007, he played collegiate summer baseball for the Waterloo Bucks of the Northwoods League, and spent the summer of 2008 with the Cotuit Kettleers of the Cape Cod Baseball League.
+Jennings attended the University of Nebraska–Lincoln, where he played college baseball for the Cornhuskers.
+In 2006 and 2007, he played collegiate summer baseball for the Waterloo Bucks of the Northwoods League and spent the summer of 2008 with the Cotuit Kettleers of the Cape Cod Baseball League.
 He was drafted by the Marlins in the ninth round of the 2008 MLB draft.

 Professional career

 Minor Leagues

-He made his professional debut that season for the Jamestown Jammers of the Class A-Short Season New York–Penn League.
+Jennings made his professional debut that season for the Jamestown Jammers of the Low–A New York–Penn League.